 - a.
 The Group has coal sales to DMCI Masbate Power Corporation (DMPC), an entity under common control of DMCI-HI. - b.
 The Group has receivables for services rendered, deliveries of goods and reimbursement of expenses advanced by the Group to its affiliates.
-This includes contracted services, share in rental expenses, office materials and supplies, and maintenance and renewal expenses of information systems. - SCPC engaged DMCI Power Corporation (DPC) for the management, operation and maintenance of the power plant. - d.
+This includes contracted services, share in rental expenses, office materials and supplies, and maintenance and renewal expenses of information systems. - c.
+SCPC engaged DMCI Power Corporation (DPC) for the operation and maintenance of the power plant. - d.
 SCPC and SLPGC entered into a voyage charter agreement with DMC Construction Equipment and Resources, Inc. (DMC CERI), an affiliate.
 Freight cost charged by DMC CERI are included as part of the cost of coal inventory.
 The total inventory cost including the freight charges are recorded as expenses under 'Cost of power sales' depending on the level of coal consumed for the period.
-Outstanding payable balance as of year-end to DMC CERI are included in the 'Accounts and other payables' account.

-e.
-DMC-CERI had transactions with the Parent Company for services rendered relating to the Parent Company's coal operations.
-These include services for the confirmatory drilling for coal reserve and evaluation of identified potential areas, exploratory drilling of other minerals within Semirara Island, and fresh water well drilling for industrial and domestic supply under an agreement.
-Expenses incurred for said services are included in 'Outside services' under 'Cost of sales' in the parent company statements of comprehensive income (see Note 19).
+Outstanding payable balance as of year-end to DMC CERI are included in the 'Accounts and other payables' account. - e.
+DMC CERI had transactions with the Parent Company for services rendered relating to the Parent Company's coal operations.
+Expenses incurred for said services are included in 'Outside services' under 'Cost of sales' in the consolidated company statements of comprehensive income (see Note 19).

-DMC-CERI also provides service requirements needed by the Parent Company to operate and maintain barges, vessels and tugboats for the purpose of transporting coal.
-This is inclusive of full and complete supervision of all employees and personnel assigned to perform such services.
-It also covers hauling and transportation of spare parts, materials, sand and gravel and other cargoes for its use at its coal operation.
-Expenses incurred for these services are included in 'Hauling and shiploading costs' under 'Cost of sales' in the parent company statements of comprehensive income (see Note 19).
+DMC CERI also provides service requirements needed by the Parent Company to operate and maintain barges, vessels and tugboats for the purpose of transporting coal.
+Expenses incurred for these services are included in 'Hauling and shiploading costs' under 'Cost of sales' in the consolidated company statements of comprehensive income (see Note 19).